Gz-Labs/GZAssist/README.md

 ## ✨ Overview

-**GZAssist** is a smart and lightweight desktop utility for Windows that uses screen captures as input for AI-powered insights — such as solving exam questions, explaining code, summarizing content, translating, and more.
+**GZAssist** is a smart and lightweight desktop utility for Windows that uses screen captures as input for AI-powered insights — such as solving questions, explaining code, summarizing content, translating, and more.

-No switching tabs, no manual copy-paste — just **hotkey, capture, and get answers** directly in a floating overlay.
+No tab switching, no manual copy-paste — just **hotkey, capture, and get answers** directly in a floating overlay.

 Ideal for developers, students, readers, or anyone needing fast context-aware assistance.